wulabupenn/Hu_GenesDev_2018/README.md

 Source code of the manuscript **Single-nucleus transcriptomic survey of cell diversity and functional maturation in postnatal mammalian hearts** (Genes & Development)

 # Content
-*P6.ipynb*: source code for cluster mouse postnatal 6 days heart cells
+*mHeart_P6.ipynb*: source code for cluster mouse postnatal 6 days control heart cells *mHeart_P10_control.ipynb*: source code for cluster mouse postnatal 6 days control heart cells

 *input_data*: folder contains the digital expression matrices, which were used as input in the above ipynb files.